AsifShaik211/acceptance-solutions-apac/docs/APIs/PaymentAPI/Refund.md

 # Refund

 This API is used to send refund transaction request.
-Merchants needs to add session token received during login api call in the header of this API.
+Merchants needs to add session token received during login API call in the header of this API.

 ## Endpoint